innerbytes/idajs/Ida/README.template.md

 Game Objects are the heart of gameplay — they can move, animate, respond to player actions, and trigger events.

 Some of the Game Objects are always invisible, and serve only to execute scripts (like timers, etc).

+##### **Necessary ids for Game Objects**

+When working with Game Objects, you will often need to specify the 3D entity id, body type id and animation id to define how the object looks and animates.
+For the sprite objects, you will need to specify the sprite id.

+- [3D Entity Ids]({{{GIT_URL}}}/blob/main/Ida/srcjs/architect/entities.md) - list of all 3D entities used in LBA 2
+- [Sprite Ids]({{{GIT_URL}}}/blob/main/Ida/srcjs/architect/sprites.md) - list of all sprites used in LBA 2
+- **Body and Animation Ids:** Run `Ida/Samples/animations`.
+This is a special sample to explore all 3D entities, bodies and animations used in LBA 2, and find the needed ids.
+See more in [IdaJS Samples](#5-idajs-samples) section below.

 **Some useful API:**